fusioncha0s/Wyoming-Satellite/README.md

 cd wyoming-openwakeword
 ```

-Install the open wake word using the script file
+Install the open wake word using the script file.
+It does take a few seconds before the code actually executes, so don't be alarmed and try to enter the code again.
 ```sh
 script/setup
 ```